Ludeer97/mindSpore_models/README.md

 - **Q: What should I do if I can't reach the accuracy while training with several servers instead of a single server?**

   **A**: Most of the models has only been trained on single server with at most 8 pcs.
 Because the `batch_size` used in MindSpore only represent the batch size of single GPU/NPU, the `global_batch_size` will increase while training with multi-server.
 Different `gloabl_batch_size` requires different hyper parameter including learning_rate, etc. So you have to optimize these hyperparameters will training with multi-servers.

+  # Revision
+  Zikui Lu revised the project in 2024/01/02